IntelPython/sdc/docs/source/supported.rst

 The example below demonstrates a parallel loop with a reduction::

-    from HPAT import jit, prange
+    from hpat import jit, prange
     @jit
     def prange_test(n):
         A = np.random.ranf(n)